-Marvel at Sete Cidades – The sight of the twin blue and green lakes inside an ancient, verdant, volcanic crater on São Miguel Island has been the quest of explorers since before the islands were colonized by Portuguese mainlanders in the 15th century.
-Today, you can take a tour from Ponta Delgada and see one of the Azores most beautiful and famous sights that legend says was created by the tears of star-crossed lovers.
+The twin blue and green lakes inside an ancient volcanic crater on São Miguel Island have long been the quest of explorers.
+Legend has it that the lakes were created by the tears of star-crossed lovers.
+Today, you can take a tour from Ponta Delgada and see one of the most beautiful and famous sights in the Azores.

 Volcanic islands are typically short on sandy beaches.
 But on Santa Maria, the oldest island in the chain, you can enjoy Praia Formosa, the longest white sand beach in the Azores.
 Or have a swim at one of the many beaches around São Miguel island, some fringed with black volcanic sand.

 The Azores are world renown for their unique cuisine, especially their seafood and cheeses.
 When you’re on the islands, be sure to try all the local specialties.
 You can sip some cozido, the meat and vegetable stew cooked underground in volcanic steam.
-Don’t miss a taste of Europe’s only local pineapple and tea grown in the fields of São Miguel.
-To wash it all down, enjoy a gin and tonic at Peter’s Café Sport on Faial, as seamen have for a century or take a sip of Verdelho wine from the vineyards of Pico.
+Don’t miss a taste of Europe’s only local pineapples and tea, grown in the fields of São Miguel.
+To wash it all down, enjoy a gin and tonic at Peter’s Café Sport on Faial, as sailors have for a century.
+Or take a sip of Verdelho wine from the vineyards of Pico.
 Saúde!

 Discover the Possibilities!
 Portugal.com knows the Azores.
 Whether you’ve got 7, 10 or 14 days, we have an Azores tour package that will maximize your time and show you the most famous and unique parts of these amazing islands.
 Email email@example.com for more information today!